-CAFE is excited to announce MOMENTUM 2020: Beyond Victimhood – The 2020 Canadian National Men’s Issues Conference, to be hosted in Ottawa or virtually on November 7, 2020.
+CAFE is excited to announce MOMENTUM 2020: Beyond Victimhood – The 2020 Canadian National Men’s Issues Conference, to be hosted virtually via Zoom video on Saturday, December 12, 2020.
 This is the largest annual Canadian conference of its kind.
 MOMENTUM provides a platform to address a range of critical issues and timely current events, while working together to chart a path forward, building on the tremendous progress that has recently been made.

-This exciting full-day event is being offered at an incredibly reduced early-bird price of only $99.00 (Regular) and $89.00 (Student), with even lower prices for new and renewing CAFE members!
+This exciting full-day event is being offered at an incredibly reduced price of only $20.20!
 Don’t miss this unique and affordable opportunity to hear from our group of international experts and meet with amazing activists from across the country.

 Join us for an all-star packed event.
 The following early speaker information is available.
 Speaker biographical and presentation information will be updated regularly.

 Dan Bilsker is a Vancouver-based Registered Psychologist, Clinical Assistant Professor in the Faculty of Medicine at the University of British Columbia and Adjunct Professor in the Faculty of Health Sciences at Simon Fraser University.
 He received the Scientist-Practitioner Award from the British Columbia Psychological Association and was Chair of the Innovative Methods Working Group, Mental Health Advisory Committee for Veterans Affairs Canada from 2009-2010.
 He was appointed by the British Columbia government as a spokesperson for their Stop Overdose BC Campaign, which aims to de-stigmatize mental health and addiction.